Outside Activity and Conflict of Interest

 - Any Employee who wishes to require a class that the employee instructs to use a textbook or other educational material that the employee wrote or prepared, must complete the Textbook Authorization form.
 This form must be completed and approved up through the Provost prior to requiring the use of the textbook or other educational materials.

-- If you are an instructor reporting to a chair and you wish to require a class that you instruct to use a textbook or other educational material that you wrote or prepared, please use this Dynamic Form.
+- If you are an instructor reporting to a chair and you wish to require a class that you instruct to use a textbook or other educational material that you wrote or prepared, please use the Instructor Textbook Authorization Form.

-- If you are the chair of a department or dean of a college and you wish to require a class that you instruct to use a textbook or other educational material that you wrote or prepared, please use this Dynamic Form.
+- If you are the chair of a department or dean of a college and you wish to require a class that you instruct to use a textbook or other educational material that you wrote or prepared, please use this Dean/Chair Textbook Authorization Form.

 - In order to proceed to the form, you will be required to fill in the name(s) and e-mail address(es) of your Chair, Dean, or Vice President as applicable.
 Be sure to click on the blue floppy disk icon to save after you fill in this information.